How To: Choose A Niche Blog Topic!

 - Strongly consider joining a community of like-minded people, going through the same thing.

 Don’t underestimate the importance of this.
 You can learn from other peoples mistakes, you can relate to what they’re going to and you can get help and support when you need it.

-When I started this blog, I was already a member of an online community and I’m not sure I’d have carried on if I hadn’t had that support.
+When I started this blog, I was already a member of this online community and I’m not sure I would have stuck with it, without the support they provided.

 As I go through this post, I thought it’d be useful to suggest a few mini exercises that you can do, that can help you choose your niche.